Residential Steel Beams

 A residential steel beam is very common in most homes.
 Most are 8 inches tall, but 10 or 12-inch-high beams allow you to span greater distances with fewer pesky columns.

 - Beams come in all sizes, thicknesses, weights, lengths and galvanized

 - Steel columns supporting beams should be welded and the columns filled with sand

-- Watch VIDEO below about support columns!
+- Watch VIDEOS below about beams & columns!